zendesk/zendesk_apps_tools/tools.md

 ### Package

-Creates a zip file that you can [upload and install](https://support.zendesk.com/entries/25221787) in your Zendesk.
+Creates a zip file that you can [upload and install](https://support.zendesk.com/entries/25221787) in Zendesk.

     $ zat package

-The command saves the zip file in a tmp folder.
+The command saves the zip file in a folder named <tt>tmp</tt>.

 Example: